top of page

 Digital SAT Math Formulas

-Algebra 1.
-Slope-Intercept Form of a Line
+1. Slope-Intercept Form of a Line

 The slope-intercept form of a linear equation is a way to represent a straight line on a graph.